Find Answers to Facelift Questions

 If you are thinking about a facelift, you likely have a long list of questions.
-Here you will find answers to frequently asked facelift questions.
-Please contact us if you have any additional questions, or if you’d like to schedule a personal consultation.
+Please find answers to your facelift questions below:

 At NuBody Concepts we define a facelift as a procedure to rejuvenate the lower face and upper neck, as opposed to the entire face.
 This is also called a standard face lift.
 Other areas of the face can benefit from different procedures, such as a brow lift to smooth wrinkles in your forehead, eyelid surgery to eliminate drooping eyelids and bags under your eyes, and a facial filler like Juvederm or fat transfer to fill in creases and lines around your nose and mouth.

 Every patient has unique circumstances, and at NuBody Concepts we make sure to put together a procedure that best fits your needs.
 In our miniLift, we combine minimally-invasive techniques such as liposuction and laser and radio frequency technology with targeted surgery.
 Our goal is to ensure that you achieve the desired results while keeping your recovery time to a minimum.
 The less invasive the procedure, the faster your recovery.
 By using local anesthesia and IV sedation as needed we help you avoid a longer recovery.
 Depending on your circumstances, our miniLift can even be achieved without the placement of an IV but rather sedation by mouth.

 Each patient is unique, and the type of facelift best suited to your needs depends on such factors as the signs of aging in your face and your skin elasticity.
 There isn’t really a hard and fast definition of a mini facelift.
 Generally, we define a lift of the neck and lower face as a standard facelift.
 A mini facelift is a more conservative facelift that results in smaller incisions and a faster recovery time than a regular or standard facelift.
 It is often performed on younger patients or as a follow-up on patients who’ve already had a facelift.